 Occupational skin disease which meets all the requirements of one of the following numbers.
-According to No. 5101 of Annex 1 to the Occupational Diseases Ordinance, the statutory accident insurance institutions (= Berufsgenossenschaften) are to compensate as an occupational disease: "Severe or repeated relapsing skin diseases which have forced the omission of all activities which were or may be the cause of the development, aggravation or resurgence of the disease".
+According to No. 5101 of Annex 1 to the Occupational Diseases Ordinance, the statutory accident insurance institutions (= Berufsgenossenschaften) are to compensate as an occupational disease: "Severe or repeated relapsing skin diseases which have forced the omission of all activities which were or may be causative for the development, aggravation or resurgence of the disease".
 This means:

-- Clinical picture and symptoms: Vesicular eruptions, erosions, excoriations, impetiginisation, rhagades, infiltrations, swellings, pruritus, pain, restricted mobility.
+- Clinical picture and symptoms: vesicular eruptions, erosions, excoriations, impetiginisation, rhagades, infiltrations, swellings, pruritus, pain, limitation of movement.